retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 52% of users finish their sessions with 6 or less events (row `ENDED` at step 7 is 0.52).
 Some convertions start happen after step 7 (row `payment_done` have 0.02 at step 7).
 And so on.
 Note, that at each step all values in every column always sum up to 1 (meaning that all users have some specific event or `ENDED` state).
 Below we will explore other options for `step_matrix` function to make the output much more informative and tailored for the goals of particular analysis.

 Thresholding
 ============

-When we plot `step_matrix` using full dataset sometimes we want first focus on bigger picture and avoid rows with event where insignificant fraction of users experienced.
+When we plot `step_matrix` using full dataset sometimes we want first focus on bigger picture and avoid rows with event where insignificant fraction of users was present.
 Such thresholding can be done using `thresh` parameter (float, default: 0).
 If the row has all values less than specified `thresh`, such row will not be shown.